dedewiweka/snippets/woo-custom-price.md

 ## Woocommerce Custom Price Using URL Parameter

+### Licences

-You may use this codes and snippets under [GNU General Public License v3.0](https://github.com/dedewiweka/projects/blob/main/license).
-Add this snippet to your active theme **function.php**
+You may use this codes and snippets under [GNU General Public License v3.0](https://github.com/dedewiweka/projects/blob/main/license)

+### Support and Contact

+For more information and details about my work please visit [My Website](https://dede.wiweka.com/).

+### Snippet List

 ```markdown
 <? php;